 From 1990 to 1996, guests saw the Bel Air house that represented a new (and rich) life for Will Smith on The Fresh Prince of Bel Air.
 Ironically, the house isn't even in Bel Air, but located in the posh area of Brentwood instead.
 251 N. Bristol Avenue, to be exact.
 You can swing by and check out the house whenever you're in the neighborhood, but don't expect Geoffrey to answer the door.

 The "Full House" House

 "Everywhere you look" in Alamo Square in San Francisco, you can see the famous Full House intro shots.
 These houses are called "The Painted Ladies" and were used to establish the show, but none of them were the actual house where the Tanners "lived."
 If you're REALLY interested in checking out the actual house, it's located at 1709 Broderick Street about a one mile walk from the Painted Ladies.
 Bob Saget returned to the house in 2013 and said the experience was "creepy."

-The "Psycho" House
+The "Brady Bunch" House